WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 ## Predicate adjectives

-Don't hyphenate a predicate adjective unless specifically mentioned in the "A-Z word list/glossary" or otherwise.
+Don't hyphenate a predicate adjective unless specifically mentioned in the [A-Z word list/glossary]() or otherwise.
 An adjective predicate is an adjective that modifies the subject of the sentence.
 The adjective and the subject are connected by a linking verb.

 **Examples**